seacevedo/texas_claims_billing/README.md

 We will outline each model shown in the above Lineage graph.
 First we describe our staging models:

 #### Staging Layer
-* stg_inst_billing_header: Derived from the INST_BILLING_HEADER source table.
+* `stg_inst_billing_header`: Derived from the INST_BILLING_HEADER source table.
 Type casting is applied where columns are cast to appropriate data type.
-* stg_inst_billing_detail: Derived from the INST_BILLING_DETAIL source table.
+* `stg_inst_billing_detail`: Derived from the INST_BILLING_DETAIL source table.
 Type casting is applied where columns are cast to appropriate data type.
-* stg_prof_billing_header: Derived from the PROF_BILLING_HEADER source table.
+* `stg_prof_billing_header`: Derived from the PROF_BILLING_HEADER source table.
 Type casting is applied where columns are cast to appropriate data type.
-* stg_prof_billing_detail: Derived from the PROF_BILLING_DETAIL source table.
+* `stg_prof_billing_detail`: Derived from the PROF_BILLING_DETAIL source table.
 Type casting is applied where columns are cast to appropriate data type.